 The Company is party to a supply chain finance program (the "Program") with a third-party financing provider to provide better working capital usage by deferring payments for certain raw materials.
-Under the Program, the financing provider the amount of the approved invoices, plus a financing charge, on 180-day terms.
+Under the Program, the financing provider remits payment to the Company's suppliers for approved invoices, and the Company repays the financing provider the amount of the approved invoices, plus a financing charge, on 180-day terms.
 The Program is uncommitted and the financing provider may, at its sole discretion, cancel the Program at any time.
 The Company may request cancellation of the Program in whole or in respect of one or more approved suppliers.
 Due to the extension of payment terms beyond the original due date of approved invoices, obligations under the Program are recorded outside of accounts payable, within our supply chain finance program, on our Consolidated Balance Sheets.
 Amounts paid by the financing provider to suppliers are reported as cash inflows from financing activities and a corresponding cash outflow from operating activities in our Consolidated Statements of Cash Flows.
+Amounts paid to the financing provider are reflected as cash outflows from financing activities in our Consolidated Statements of Cash Flows.
 As of December 31, 2023, there were \$78.1 million obligations outstanding under the Program.
 There were no such obligations outstanding as of December 31, 2022.

-(Thousands) Decer December 31, 2023 Confirmed obligations outstanding at the beginning of the year \$ Invoices confirmed during the year 110,217 Confirmed invoices paid during the year (32,141) Confirmed obligations outstanding at the end of the year \$ 78,076
+(Thousands) Decen December 31, 2023 Confirmed obligations outstanding at the beginning of the year \$ Invoices confirmed during the year 110,217 Confirmed invoices paid during the year (32,141) Confirmed obligations outstanding at the end of the year \$ 78,076